-Opacity (ulceration) of cornea.-J. S., a little girl, aged six, in March, 1906, had suffered from corneal ulceration with thickened white opacities for over nine months, during which time she had been treated regularly at a hospital.
+Opacity (Ulceration) of Cornea.-J. S., a little girl, aged six, had suffered from corneal ulceration with thickened white opacities for over nine months, during which time she had been treated regularly at a hospital.
 High frequency treatment was then commenced by applying the glass electrode to the closed eyelids for five minutes to each eye.
 A marked improvement was soon noticed, and within six weeks vision was greatly improved; at the end of three months the cornea showed a slightly ground-glass appearance instead of the dense opacities formerly present.
 During the last few weeks of treatment the patient could open her eyelids under the electrode without any discomfort.
-There has been no return of the trouble.